F2er-WRO/F2er-WRO-2025-Future-Engineers/README.md

 To connect and control the robot remotely, we used the `paramiko` package, which allowed us to access the TXT 4.0 controller via SSH.

-To make this work, we connected both the robot and our laptop to the same mobile hotspot, so they were on the same network.
+We connect the TXT 4.0 controller and the laptop to the same local Wi-Fi and keep the controller updated before use.
+We pair by entering the controller’s IP address (shown on the device under Info → Wi-Fi) and the API key (Settings → API key).
+Keeping both devices on one local network avoids router restrictions that block cross-network access.
 This was necessary because we had to include **the controller’s IP address** in the code.

+If the controller does not power on, we first recheck wiring and battery charge, then proceed with software troubleshooting.

 During the early stages of development, we tested our code by running scripts directly through the command line (using *python scripts/upload_and_run.py*).